Razavi Khorasan province: Shadiyakh

-Culture

 Attractions

 This province contains many historical and natural attractions, such as mineral water springs, small lakes, recreational areas, caves and protected regions, and various hiking areas.

 Besides these, Khorasan encompasses numerous religious buildings and places of pilgrimage, including the shrine of Imam Reza, Goharshad mosque and many other mausoleums and Imamzadehs which attract visitors to this province.

 The Cultural Heritage of Iran lists 1179 sites of historical and cultural significance in all three provinces of Khorasan.

 Some of the popular attractions of Khorasan-e Razavi are: